dudelguy/Fire_Propagation/README.md

 # Matching the burned areas with surface information and meteorological data

-Most applications of the fire propagation database will involve its combination with different meteorological and/or surface related information.
+Most applications of the fire propagation dataset will involve its combination with different meteorological and/or surface related information.
 One option to gather such information is Google Earth Engine (GEE), which holds a wide variety of different collections from the earth observation spectrum.
-Instead of including somewhat arbitrarily chosen datasets directly to the fire propagation database, we decided to provide the necessary code for one meteorological and one remote sensing dataset, i.e. ERA5 and Sentine-2, respectively.
+Instead of including somewhat arbitrarily chosen datasets directly to the fire propagation database, we decided to provide the necessary code to download one meteorological (ERA5) and multiple remote sensing datasets (Sentine-2, TanDEM-X and Dynamic World).
-The code enables the download of ERA5 and Sentinel-2 data from GEE for individual burned area polygons, and it can be easily adapted for other GEE-related datasets as well.
-Providing code instead of real data decreases the physical space of the dataset, while still .
-Different examples guide through the creation of the fire propagation database, as well as the download of the corresponding ERA5- and Sentinel-2 data.
+The code directly references the individual burned area polygons, and it can be easily adapted for other GEE-related datasets as well.
+Providing code instead of real data decreases the physical space of the dataset, while offering maximum freedom of choice regarding the collectios one wishes to include.
+Different examples guide through the creation of the fire propagation database, as well as the download of the corresponding ERA5 and remote sensing data.